quat1024/BotaniaTweaks/README.md

   * yeah it's a 9x9 crafty crate that crafts Extreme Recipes
   * ridiculously challenging to automate
   * what are you going to do about it
+* if Extended Crafting is present: four Extended Crafty Crates will be added
+  * same thing really

 The following features also exist, using a little ASM hackery: